-- Expend more funds than will be received in the fiscal year unless the debt guideline (below) is met. - Indebt the District in an amount greater than can be repaid by identified and otherwise unencumbered general fund revenues within the current fiscal year. - 3.
-Obligate the District to future bond issues or commit bond funds without Board approval. - Allow the unassigned ending fund balance to fall below 2% of total projected general fund revenue. - Take any action that would cause the bond rating to be downgraded. - 6.
-Fail to settle payroll and debts in a timely manner. - Allow tax payments or other government-ordered payments or filings to be overdue or inaccurately filed. - Fail to aggressively pursue receivables after a reasonable grace period. - Fail to ensure that Vegas Public Broadcasting Service (PBS) follows all Federal Communication Commission (FCC) and Corporation for Public Broadcasting (CPB) guidelines. - Take any action, without Board notification, that could result in reduced funding levels for current or future periods. - 11.
-Fail to notify the Board in a timely manner when functional level expenditures exceed budgeted appropriations.
+- 1. Expend more funds than will be received in the fiscal year unless the debt guideline (below) is met. - 2.
+Indebt the District in an amount greater than can be repaid by identified and otherwise unencumbered general fund revenues within the current fiscal year. - 3.
+Obligate the District to future bond issues or commit bond funds without Board approval. - 4.
+Allow the unassigned ending fund balance to fall below 2% of total projected general fund revenue. - 5.
+Take any action that would cause the bond rating to be downgraded. - 6.
+Fail to settle payroll and debts in a timely manner. - 7.
+Allow tax payments or other government-ordered payments or filings to be overdue or inaccurately filed. - 8.
+Fail to aggressively pursue receivables after a reasonable grace period. - 9.
+Fail to ensure that Vegas Public Broadcasting Service (PBS) follows all Federal Communication Commission (FCC) and Corporation for Public Broadcasting (CPB) quidelines. - 10.
+Take any action, without Board notification, that could result in reduced funding levels for current or future periods. - 11.
+Fail to notify the Board in a timely manner when functional level expenditures exceed budgeted EL-9: Compensation And Benefits appropriations.